bretth/django-pq/README.rst

     # with the @job decorator
     from pq.decorators import job

-    # decorate the function to be processed by the ‘default’ queue
+    # decorate the function to be processed by the 'default' queue
-    @job(‘default’)
+    @job('default')
     def say_hello(name=None):
         """A job with a single argument and a return value.""" if name is None: